 Cash provided by operating activities of our continuing operations during 2010 was \$22.2 million whereas in 2009 there was a use of operating cash by continuing operations of \$51.6 million.
 The primary contributor to the approximately \$73.8 million difference was the change in loss from continuing operations.
 The loss from continuing operations in 2009 was \$57.2 million compared to a loss of \$2.8 million in 2010.
 The 2010 results of operations of our continuing operations included the receipt of \$40.9 million related to the sale of in-process research and development.
-As there was no book basis in this asset, the entire proceeds represented positive cash inflow largely offsetting the cash outflows resulting from the regular operations of our continuing business during the year.
-When adjusted for noncash and nonoperating items, the loss from continuing operations in 2010 of \$2.8 million was converted into a positive cash flow of approximately \$14.4 million.
+As there was no book basis in this asset, the entire proceeds represented positive cash inflow largely offsetting the cash outflows resulting from the regular operations of our continuing operations in 2010 a positive cash flow of approximately \$14.4 million.
 Such noncash items in 2009 had less of a positive cash flow effect by approximately \$6.8 million.
-Fluctuations in operating asset and liability balances in 2010 constituted a source of cash of \$7.7 million.
-In 2009, fluctuations in operating asset and liability accounts resulted in a use of cash of approximately \$4.9 million.
-Cash used in operating activities of continuing operations in 2008 by approximately \$15.1 million primarily due to \$10.6 million greater loss from operations of the continuing business and less cash provided from changes in operating assets and liabilities.
+Fluctuations in operating asset and liability accounts resulted in a use of cash of \$7.7 million.
+In 2009, fluctuations in operating activities of continuing operations in 2009 was down from that of 2008 by approximately \$15.1 million primarily due to \$10.6 million greater loss from operations of the continuing business and less cash provided from changes in operating assets and liabilities.